This post suggests a general approach to applying these FAC Tweaks.

 and then 6 c. wide.

-Somewhere along the line, you will hear a place – a width – when you will think the double octave sounds too wide.
+Somewhere along the line, you will hear a width you will think sounds too wide.

 If your reference is 3, or 3.5, or 4 you can use that along with Al’s 4.0 width.